South West Africa campaign: German and South African hostilities

-The Germans then offered terms under which they would surrender but they were rejected by Botha and the war continued.
+The Germans offered terms under which they would surrender but Botha refused them.
 On 12 May Botha declared martial law and having cut the colony in half, divided his forces into four contingents under Coen Brits, Lukin, Manie Botha and Myburgh.
 Brits went north to Otjiwarongo, Outjo and Etosha Pan which cut off German forces in the interior from the coastal regions of Kunene and Kaokoveld.
 The other three columns fanned out into the north-east.
 Lukin went along the railway line running from Swakopmund to Tsumeb.
 The other two columns advanced on Lukin's right flank, Myburgh to Otavi junction and Manie Botha to Tsumeb and the line's terminus.
-The men who commanded these columns, having gained their military experience fighting in Boer commandos, moved very rapidly.
-The German forces in the north-west made a stand at Otavi on 1 July but were beaten and surrendered at Khorab on 9 July 1915.
+The men who commanded these columns, having fought in Boer commandos, moved rapidly.
+The German forces in the north-west made a stand at the Battle of Otavi on 1 July but were beaten and surrendered at Khorab on 9 July 1915.

-While events were unfolding in the north, Smuts landed with another South African force at the South West Africa colony's naval base at Luderitzbucht (now called Angra Pequena).
+Smuts landed with another South African force at the naval base at Lüderitzbucht (Lüderitz Bay).
 Having secured the town Smuts advanced inland, capturing Keetmanshoop on 20 May.
-Here he met up with two other columns that had advanced over the border from South Africa, one from the coastal town of Port Nolloth and the other from Kimberley.
+Here he met two columns that had advanced over the border from South Africa, one from the coastal town of Port Nolloth and the other from Kimberley.
 Smuts advanced north along the railway line to Berseba and after two days fighting captured Gibeon on 26 May.
-The Germans in the south were forced to retreat northwards towards their capital and into the waiting arms of Botha's forces.
-Within two weeks the German forces in the south, faced with certain destruction, Governor Sietz surrendered at Korab, north of Windhoek, on 9 July 1915.
+The Germans in the south were forced to retreat northwards towards their capital and Botha's forces.
+Within two weeks the German forces in the south were faced with certain destruction and Governor Sietz surrendered at Korab, north of Windhoek, on 9 July 1915.
 When the Germans provided lists of the names of approximately 2,200 troops under their command, Botha told the German delegation that he had been tricked, as he knew that the Germans had 15,000 men.
-Victor Franke, the German commander, replied, "If we had 15,000 men then you wouldn't be here and we wouldn't be in this position."
+Victor Franke, the German commander, replied, "If we had 15,000 men then you wouldn't be here and we wouldn't be in this position".

-Combat between German and Portuguese forces
+German and Portuguese hostilities

-Before an official declaration of war between Germany and Portugal (March 1916), German and Portuguese troops clashed several times on the border between German South West Africa and Portuguese Angola.
+Before an official declaration of war between Germany and Portugal (March 1916), in the German campaign in Angola German and Portuguese troops fought several times on the border between German South West Africa and Portuguese Angola.
 The Germans won most of these clashes and were able to occupy the Humbe region in southern Angola until Portuguese control was restored a few days before the successful South African campaign defeated the Germans.
 The German offensive into Angola spurred the native Ovambo to revolt against Portuguese rule.
 The ensuing Ovambo Uprising was not fully suppressed by Portuguese and British forces until after the end of World War One.